leoreeves/projects/index.md

 ## [Elliott Smith Tribute Page](https://leoreeves.github.io/projects/elliott-smith-tribute-page/)

-A tribute page for the musician Elliott Smith built for Free Code Camp.
+A tribute page for the musician Elliott Smith built for *Free Code Camp*.

 Built using: